RibirX/Polestar/cli/README.md

 #### `channel all`

-You can use `channel all` command to get all channels.
-It will show channels list with channel id and channel name.
+You can use the `channel all` command to get all channels.
+It will show a channel list with channel ID and channel name.

 ```txt
 polestar-cli〉channel all